NOW OPEN EVERY DAY!

 Snacks are available from the Signal Box Café and there is a play area to enjoy before or after your adventure on the train.
 During the holidays there’s always something here for kids (and grown-ups).

-The WWLR crew will also be putting on special activities and events for our young passengers as soon as lockdown restrictions are lifted.
+The WWLR crew are planning special activities and events for our young passengers now lockdown restrictions are easing.

 Full steam ahead...

 WWLR services have been adapted to accommodate social distancing guidelines.

 The dedicated and passionate team here at The Wells & Walsingham Light Railway are working extra hard so you can enjoy your big adventure on our amazing little railway.
 Carriages have a reduced capacity and are thoroughly cleaned after every trip to help keep you safe and well during your visit.

 There's no need to book.
 Just turn up and pay at the ticket office when you get here...

 It's still the biggest adventure you can have on such a small railway!

 From our friend and TV presenter, Jules Hudson: